Quantification of Nonclassicality: Quantum-noise free measurements

+In this section we will relate our operational quantification of nonclassicality to quantum noise effects in properly designed measurements.
+We will start with the discussion of the well known scenarios of photon-number and quadrature measurements.
+Furthermore, we will show that a squeezed state can be used to realize noise-free quantum measurements in a particular measurement scenario.
+In this operational sense we may conclude that a squeezed state is perfectly nonclassical, even for a partial suppression of the quadrature vacuum noise.

 Let us consider some physical consequences of perfect quantumness.
-We already renounced our starting assumption to define nonclassicality for a harmonic oscillator by applying normal ordering.
-Now we may define the appearance of perfect quantumness in a given experimental situation through Eq.~\eqref{eq:perf-qu-state}, and hence by the fact that the accessible observable $\hat{f}^\dagger \hat{f}$ becomes a QNF variable.
-For this purpose it is sufficient to prepare the system under study in a pure quantum state that fulfills the condition~(\ref{eq:perf-qu-state}).
-This idea applies to general, i.e. other than harmonic, quantum systems.
-It opens possibilities to perform high-precision measurements at the ultimate limit of vanishing quantum noise.
-Given an experimental setup and hence the related operator $\hat{f}$, one may solve Eq.~\eqref{eq:perf-qu-state} to derive the optimized quantum state for performing QNF measurements.
+We may define perfect quantumness in a given experimental situation through Eq.~\eqref{eq:perf-qu-state}.
+A related observable, $\hat{f}^\dagger \hat{f}$, becomes a QNF variable.
+For this purpose it is sufficient to prepare the system under study in a pure quantum state that fulfills the Condition~(\ref{eq:perf-qu-state}).
+This opens possibilities to perform high-precision measurements at the ultimate limit of vanishing quantum noise.
+Given an experimental setup and the related operator $\hat{f}$, one may solve Eq.~\eqref{eq:perf-qu-state} to derive optimal quantum states for QNF measurements.